picture of a nexus letter being written

 In every nexus letter, the VA is looking for:

-- Expertise in the medical condition: The VA needs to see that the provider actually understands the condition being claimed.
+1. Expertise in the medical condition: The VA needs to see that the provider actually understands the condition being claimed.
+For example, if a provider is writing a nexus letter for PTSD, they should give specific credentials in that field

 All of these things are impossible for a generic template to replicate